 I notice that in tourneys pro-gamers use plugs rather than headphones or headsets.
-I don’t know whether they give you better positional audio.
+I've tested using in-ear monitors and they seem to deliver positional audio just fine.
 It’s a pretty sure bet that listening to music will be better on actual headphones than on plugs, though, but plugs are cheap and you probably already have a pair that came with your cellphone.
 Try them out and see.

 One thing to keep in mind is to never buy a “surround sound” headset.
-It’s just a gimmick.
+It’s an expensive gimmick.
 Try out any stereo headset or headphones and listen to the “virtual barbershop” sound clip, either on the official site or on youtube.
-You’ll immediately see why surround sound headsets are just a gimmick.
+You’ll immediately see why surround sound headsets are a waste of money.